ERC-PARTISAN/erc-partisan/Notes_Bugs_ToDos.md

     - includes also css code for spacing etc
     - There is a backup file before all the changes have been made
   - *_data* → *features.json*
+  - **Logo on mobile devices**
+    - in *config:yml* the size of the logo can be specified separately for mobile and desktop devices (atm sizes are the same!)

 - **CSS files**